Securing User Emails in Rails with Lockbox

 class AddUnconfirmedEmailToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :unconfirmed_email_ciphertext, :text end end

-unconfirmed_email to the list of encrypted fields.
+unconfirmed_email to the list of encrypted fields and a new method:

 We also need to make sure email addresses aren’t logged.
 Add to